esscott1/pyprflow/ReadMe.md

-﻿

-This API application provides endpoints for creating managing and deleting a workflow orchestration and the items which are being processed through a given workflow.
+﻿This API application provides endpoints for creating, managing, and deleting an orchestration workflow.
+It allow for items (trackables) to be submitted into and managed through the lifecycle of the orchestration workflow.

+###What is an orchestration workflow?
+An orchestration workflow defines a logical flow of activities or tasks from a start event to an end event to accomplish a specific purpose or service.

+###What is an example of an orchestration workflow (OW) in action?
+One typical example is the process of reviewing and approving documents.
+In this example the OW defines the logical flow or path a document would travel through in it's journey to be 'approved.'
+First a document is created, then submitted into a previously defined OW.
+As different actions are performed (physical review by individuals; an amount of time has passed, a computerized event occurs),the document is advanced (or retarded) to the next step(s) in the OW.
+In this example the specific purpose is to produce an "approved" document.  this may require various changes and re-reviews, all of which are tracked and facilitated by the OW.

+ ###Are orchestration workflows single directional?
+ No, orchestration workflows support multiple direction.
+In the above example, a document that needs modification may be retarded backwards to a less mature step in the defined activity flow.

+ ###Are orchestration workflows single dimensional or serial in nature?
+ No, simple OW are single dimensional, where one task leads to another task and another in a serial mannor.
+OW can also be complex where completion of a single task may spawn need for multiple other tasks to be executed in parallel.
+Similarly, a task that needs to be done may require the completion of multiple unrelated tasks to be complete before that task can be attempted.

+ ###How are orchestration workflows represented in this tool?
 There are 2 types of workflow:  'Basic' and 'Complex' which are denoted by the Workflow property called "workflowType".
 Workflows are created by submitting a JSON object that represent the structure and rules of the workflow.
-Below are the JSON Schema and an example of both a Simple and Complex workflow type
+Below are the JSON Schema and examples of both a Simple and Complex workflow type

+ ###How do I initiate a orchestration workflow?
+ Orchestration workflows are structured representations of business processes.
+Initiating a business process requires something (ie. a document) to be submitted to process (OW) for facilitation and tracking.

+ ###How do I submit something to a orchestration workflow?
+ Any item can be submitted to an orchestration workflow.
+The details of the item should be stored in a system other than the orchestration workflow system.
+However, a unique identifier is required for the orchestration workflow to track and facilitate.
+It also enable the items system of record to easily match the items information with it's location and status within the orchestration workflow.
+Below is a JSON schema and JSON example of a WorkflowItemUpdate.  all item management requires submission of a WorkflowItemUpdate to the OW engine.'

 Workflow JSON Schema
 ```JSON